Xmetalfanx/linuxSetup/documentation/Guide.md

 3. Install Archive support (may not be totally complete)
 4. Add a few useful packages
    - Packages
-     - synaptic apt-xapian-index policykit-1-gnome software-properties-common dirmngr apt-transport-https lsb-release ca-certificates apt-transport-https dirmngr
+     - synaptic apt-xapian-index policykit-1-gnome software-properties-common
+       dirmngr apt-transport-https lsb-release ca-certificates apt-transport-https
 5. Check for/add "contrib" and/or "non-free" in sourcelist line.
 6. Check/Add sudo permissions to sudoers file
 7. Bulk Debian tasks
-    - (all of the above tasks, without having to come back to this menu after each one)
+    - (all of the above tasks, without having to come back to this menu, after each one)

 ## Fedora Script